 ABSTRACT

-Keywords: Bio dynamic compost; bio dynamic wash; growth attribute; yield attribute.
+Keywords: Bio dynamic compost; bio dynamic wash; growth attribute; rice: yield attribute.

 INTRODUCTION

 Rice (Oryza sativa L.) is one in all the most important food crops, grown in south Asia.
 Rice is the most popular staple meal consumed by more than half of the world's population, especially in Asia and Africa.
 As a result, it is a key source of food for around 35% of the world's population and one of the principal crops in developing nations.